 Testing the reconnaissance process

 As we explained earlier, defining the attack surface is paramount.
-To analyze it from the outside we’re using our Attack Surface Reduction tool, which will determine what we can use to gain access to the network.
+To analyze it from the outside we’re using our Attack Surface Intelligence tool, which will determine what we can use to gain access to the network.

 Unfortunately, our findings differ from the image above.
 This particular network we’re analyzing restricts almost all external access.
 While there are some open ports, they’re somewhat secured, so a perimetral breach seems difficult enough that we’re encouraged to look elsewhere.